ZPump/zPump/circuits/README.md

 Each compile step performs the following deterministically:

 1. `circom` compilation → `build/<name>/<name>.r1cs` + `.wasm` + `.sym`
-2. Groth16 setup with `snarkjs groth16 setup`
+2. Groth16 setup with `snarkjs groth16 setup` using the downloaded Powers of Tau transcript
-3. Finalises the proving key via `snarkjs zkey beacon` using the fixed beacon from the spec
+3. Finalises the proving key via `snarkjs zkey beacon` – the script hashes the circuit name into a deterministic beacon so the resulting `.zkey` is reproducible
 4. Exports a verifying key JSON and writes its SHA-256 hash to `build/<name>/verification_key.hash`
-5. Copies the verifying key into `keys/<name>.json` so services can pin against it
+5. Copies the verifying key into `keys/<name>.json`
+6. Copies the proving key into `keys/<name>.zkey`
+7. Copies the `.wasm` runner into `wasm/<name>.wasm` for off-chain provers

 All temporary files live under `build/` and can be removed with `npm run clean`.